 Other Hound Dogs

-The Hound Group of which the Beagle belongs is a diverse group of dogs that have a hunting ancestary.
-Whether it’s stamina, or heightened sense of smell the hound can relentlessly pursue its prey.
-Today the group is so large that it’s hard to find much commonality among hounds, but here are a few examples and their associated temperaments
+The Hound Dog group to which the Beagle belongs is a diverse group of dogs who all have one thing in common: a hunting ancestry.
+Whether it’s their stamina or heightened sense of smell, a Hound can relentlessly pursue its prey for hours.
+Today the group is so large that it’s hard to find much commonality among Hounds, but here are a few examples, along with their associated temperaments: